 A holiday in Madeira is a holiday in paradise, a green gem of an island with colourful vegetation, stunning mountains, beautiful climate and tranquil atmosphere.
 On The Beach has the best deals on Madeira holidays, and for convenience you can use our live online booking system to find flights and accommodation, so your stay will be customised to your requirements.
 All the island's beauty is waiting for you, so book now for a perfect holiday in Madeira.

 Garajau is a picturesque village and resort on Madeira's sunny southeastern coast.
-The warm Atlantic waters off the coast include …
+The warm Atlantic waters off the coast include a marine reserve, an …